Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 # Compatilibity Test

-It was confirmed that the change log 2016-04-24-2 is not effective on Windows 10 and some mobile browser.
+It was confirmed that the change log 2016-04-24-2 is not effective on some mobile browser.
 The buttons' style is changed as "link:#0645AD visited:#0645AD hover:red".
 The bug will appears on:

-**Internet Explorer 11 on Windows 10
-Microsoft Edge on Windows 10
-Microsoft Edge on Windows 10 Mobile
+**Microsoft Edge on Windows 10 Mobile
-UC Browser on Windows 10
 UC Browser for Android
 QQ Browser for Android
 WeChat for Android